 Kanister uses Blueprints to define these database-specific workflows and open-source Blueprints are available for several popular applications.
 It's also simple to customize existing Blueprints or add new ones.

-When configured correctly, K10 will automatically use Kanister Blueprints and manage the resulting application-level Kanister artifacts.
+When configured to do so, K10 will automatically use Kanister Blueprints and manage the resulting application-level Kanister artifacts.

 Configuring a Profile

 The Kanister Blueprints provided use object storage or NFS file storage to manage data artifacts.
-To make this storage accessible to Kanister Blueprints, you need to first configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
-Specifying a Location profile is required when executing any actions or defining any policies for the application.
+To make this storage accessible to Kanister Blueprints, configure a Location Profile from the Settings section of the dashboard or via the CRD-based Profiles API.
+Specifying a Location Profile is required when executing actions or defining policies for applications protected with Kanister.

-You will need to make sure that the credentials specified in the Kanister Profile have sufficient permissions to perform LIST, PUT, GET, and DELETE for the object storage location.
+Make sure that the credentials specified in the Location Profile have sufficient permissions to perform LIST, PUT, GET, and DELETE for the object storage location.

 Installing Applications and Blueprints